-The humble honey bee has, from the earliest annals of recorded time, had a close, symbiotic relationship with humanity.
+The humble bee has, from the earliest annals of recorded time, had a close, symbiotic relationship with humanity.
 Brittany possesses a rich tradition of beliefs and superstitions surrounding bees and beekeeping.

 Some distinctive local delicacies from Brittany, France.
 Food that will give you a culinary taste of Brittany.